Snoop Dogg: 2022: Super Bowl LVI halftime show performance and BODR

-2024–present: Paris Olympics closing ceremony, Gin and Juice, Missionary, Iz It a Crime?
+2024–present: Paris Olympics closing ceremony, Gin and Juice, Missionary, Iz It a Crime? and Ten Til Midnight

 On August 11, 2024, Snoop Dogg appeared during the 2024 Summer Olympics closing ceremony in Paris, France, performing a rendition of "Drop It Like It's Hot" and then, along with Dr Dre, "The Next Episode".
 He had been working at the event as a correspondent for NBC and Peacock.
 His hosting of the event won him two Sports Emmy Awards.

 In February 2024, Snoop Dogg launched a range of pre-mixed cocktails with Dr. Dre named after their hit single, "Gin and Juice".
 Flavors include apricot, citrus, melon and passion fruit.
 A short prohibition themed trailer was created to support the release.
 A luxury gin called "Still G.I.N.", a reference to the track Still D.R.E., was released later in 2024.
 The Venetian glass bottle was designed by Ini Archibong.

 Also in 2024, Snoop Dogg announced a new album coming out called Missionary, entirely produced by Dr. Dre, serving as a spiritual sequel to Snoop Dogg's first album Doggystyle, which was also produced by Dr. Dre.
 The album's first single "Gorgeous" was released on November 1, 2024, followed by the album's release on December 13, 2024, via Death Row/Aftermath and Interscope, while the latter label serving as its new signee.
 The album features guest appearances from Eminem, Dr. Dre, 50 Cent, Method Man, and Sting, and received generally favorable reviews with praise directed towards Snoop's lyrics and Dr. Dre's production.
 In April, he was listed as one of the most influential people in the world by Time Magazine.
-On May 15, 2025, he released the surprise album Iz It a Crime?
+On May 15, 2025, he released the surprise album Iz It a Crime?.
+In December 2025, he headlined the second-ever NFL Christmas Gameday Halftime Show, alongside Martha Stewart, Ejae, Audrey Nuna, Rei Ami, Lainey Wilson, Andrea Bocelli, Matteo Bocelli and Tonio Armani as guests.
+In April 2026, he released his twenty-second studio album Ten Til Midnight.